AsifGamliel/DynamicAgent/README.md

 string s = (string)DynamicExecute.ExecuteMethod(methodJson);
 ```
 This method returns and *object*, but we know the method we currently execute ("CalculateMD5") returns a string, so we cast it.

-# Understanding Dynamic Methods

-If you want to enrich your knowledge about .NET in general, and DyanmicMethods in particular, you're welcome to read my blogposts:

-// Posts links